 An S1G STA that is addressed by an RTS frame that has the Dynamic Indication field in the Frame Control field equal to 0 (Static) behaves as follows:

-—If the NAV indicates idle and the CCA has been idle for all secondary channels within the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame for a PIFS period prior to the start of the RTS frame, then the STA shall respond with an NDP CTS frame after a SIFS.
+—If the NAV indicates idle and the CCA has been idle for all secondary channels within the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame for a PIFS period prior to the start of the RTS frame, then the STA shall respond with an (NDP) CTS frame after a SIFS.
 The STA shall set the TXVECTOR parameter CH_BANDWIDTH to a value that is equivalent to the value of the Bandwidth Indication field of the Frame Control field in the received RTS frame.
-The NDP_2M CTS frame shall have the Bandwidth Indication field set to the value of the Bandwidth Indication field of the received RTS frame.
+The (NDP_2M) CTS frame shall have the Bandwidth Indication field set to the value of the Bandwidth Indication field of the received RTS frame.

-—Otherwise the STA shall not respond with an NDP CTS frame.
+—Otherwise the STA shall not respond with an (NDP) CTS frame.

 An S1G STA that is addressed by an RTS carried in a 2 MHz duplicated frame that has the Dynamic Indication field in the Frame Control field equal to 1 (Dynamic) behaves as follows:

-—If the NAV indicates idle, then the STA shall respond with an NDP_2M CTS frame after a SIFS.
-The NDP CTS frame's TXVECTOR parameter CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
-The NDP_2M CTS frame shall have the Bandwidth Indication field set to a value that is equivalent to the value of the TXVECTOR parameter's CH_BANDWIDTH.
+—If the NAV indicates idle, then the STA shall respond with an (NDP_2M) CTS frame after a SIFS.
+The (NDP) CTS frame's TXVECTOR parameter CH_BANDWIDTH may be set to any channel width for which the CCA on all secondary channels has been idle for a PIFS prior to the start of the RTS frame and that is equal to or less than the channel width indicated in the Bandwidth Indication field of the Frame Control field of the RTS frame.
+The (NDP_2M) CTS frame shall have the Bandwidth Indication field set to a value that is equivalent to the value of the TXVECTOR parameter's CH_BANDWIDTH.

 —Otherwise the STA shall not respond with NDP CTS frame.